hpcaitech/ColossalAI/colossalai/shardformer/README.md

 ### Quick Start

-The sample API usage is given below:
+The sample API usage is given below(If you enable the use of flash attention, please install xformers.):

 ```python
 from colossalai.shardformer import ShardConfig, Shard